-The IG Client Sentiment report shows 39.68% of traders are currently net-long NZD/USD as the ratio of traders short to long stands at 1.52 to 1.
+The IG Client Sentiment report shows only 37.82% of traders are net-long NZD/USD, with the ratio of traders short to long standing at 1.64 to 1.

-The number of traders net-long is 0.67% lower than yesterday and 8.59% lower from last week, while the number of traders net-short is 9.76% lower than yesterday and 11.00% lower from last week.
-The decline in net-long positions comes as NZD/USD appears to be reversing course ahead of the January high (0.7315), while the decline in net-short interest has helped to alleviate the crowding behavior as only 36.72% of traders were net-long the pair last week.
+The number of traders net-long is 19.83% higher than yesterday and 9.88% higher from last week, while the number of traders net-short is 12.29% higher than yesterday and 15.70% higher from last week.
+The rise in net-long position comes as NZD/USD defends the 20201 low (0.7096), but the rise in net-short interest has fueled the crowding behavior as 45.02% of traders were net-long the pair last week.

 NZD/USD Rate Daily Chart

 Source: Trading View

 - Keep in mind, NZD/USD cleared the June 2018 high (0.7060) in December as it climbed to fresh yearly highs throughout the month, with the Relative Strength Index (RSI) pushing into overbought territory during the same period as the oscillator established an upward trend in the second half of 2020.

 - NZD/USD took out the 2020 high (0.7241) during the first week of January to come up against the Fibonacci overlap around 0.7330 (38.2% retracement) to 0.7350 (23.6% expansion), with the bullish price action pushing the RSI into overbought territory.

 - However, the move above 70 in the RSI was short lived as the indicator failed to retain the upward trend from 2020, with the oscillator indicating a textbook sell signal during the first week of January as it quickly fell back from overbought territory.